axelarnetwork/axelarate-community/documentation/Admin/validator_recovery.md

 ### Recovering Tofnd state

-In order to restore the Tofnd mnemonic and/or key shares, you can use the `--tofnd-mnemonic` and `--recovery-info` flags with `join/launchValidator.sh` as follows:
+In order to restore the node's key shares, you can use the `--tofnd-mnemonic` and `--recovery-info` flags with `join/launchValidator.sh` as follows:

 ```
 ./join/joinTestnet.sh --tofnd-mnemonic /path/to/tofnd/mnemonic/ --recovery-info /path/to/recovery/file/
 ```

+If you also need to

 ### Recover with tofnd binary